Bancroft, Ontario: Parks

+Vance Farm Park is located near the North Hastings Hospital, on Oak street, this 37 acre hilly site was donated to the town of Bancroft in 1998 and opened in 2001.
+It features hiking and walking trails.

+Eagle's Nest Park scenic lookout is built on the top of a sheer rock face and overlooks the northern portions of the town, the York River and Bancroft Airport.
+It features the Hawkwatch Trail, capped by a large wooden platform that provides views out over the town.
+The trail passes the footings of a former 100-foot fire watchtower, from 1938.

+Nearby parks

 Silent Lake Provincial Park

 Nearby south on Highway 28 provides local camping opportunities.
 American sportsmen fished and hunted on this private lake for 40 years before it became a park.
 Silent Lake has a rocky and undeveloped shoreline, a mixed forest and marshes full of birds and wildlife best seen by canoe.
 A rugged trail circles the lake, and sections of groomed ski trails have been graded for mountain biking.